(Triangle; Charles Swickard)

 Released during the 1915-16 season, Hell’s Hinges is the best of Hart’s early Westerns and as such, the most impressive American film produced in that interim period between the art defining bookends of Griffith’s The Birth of a Nation and Intolerance.
 Clocking in at just under an hour this stark, spare film still manages to evince a powerfully visceral wallop as it sears across the screen, scorching it like the finger of the almighty.
 Accumulating in dramatic force as it barrels along, in its superlative direction, writing, casting, cinematography, editing and effects Hell’s Hinges stands as a considerable achievement, and the finest collaboration of one of the most industrious film crews then working in pictures.
 As Joe Franklin notes in his Classics of the Silent Screen, “Hart, his assistant, Cliff Smith, his writer, C. Gardner Sullivan, and cameraman Joe August… were one of the sturdiest (and least recognized) teams of craftsmen the cinema ever produced.”
 So among them Hell’s Hinges should have racked up a whole mess of Oscars.

 The film benefits tremendously from the forceful, hard-hitting story by Sullivan, the most talented of the early American screenwriters, whose lean scenarios always packed a potent wallop, being chalk full of stark irony and contrasts, with generally tragic resolutions that belied the clichéd, happy Hollywood ending.
-And according to William K. Everson in The Western, Hell’s Hinges is one of the best samplings of “Sullivan’s really strong screenplays.
+And according to George Fenin and William K. Everson in The Western, Hell’s Hinges is one of the best samplings of “Sullivan’s really strong screenplays.
 In later years, (it) would’ve been classified as a ‘psychological’ western; in 1916, all the red meat was there, free of any murky undertones.”